Jaegermeiste/MSCognitiveServicesHowToGuide/FileUpload.md

 Using node.js and request, we can build a simple JavaScript application that submits the public URL to Azure for processing.
-NOTE: Unfortunately, this cannot be done client-side because the API does not return a CORS header and the browser will error with
+NOTE: Unfortunately, this cannot be done client-side (or in a JSFiddle) because the API does not return a CORS header and the browser will error with
 ```
 Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```

 First we need to build a POST object.
 Most of the variables are submitted as if this were a GET request (in the URL); however, the Content Type and API Key fields must be submitted in the POST header.
+The latter requirement is for security through obfuscation and applies to every request we make of the API, whether it is a POST or GET request.

 ```javascript
 // The below variables could be collected from a form, or hardcoded as seen here